 The benefit of having a paid search result is that you can attract traffic to your website instantly with nearly no effort.
 However, the results are limited to your budget and it could be difficult to compete with the competition depending on your website and the service/product that is offered.

 Even though it was mentioned earlier that only 6% of users clicked on paid search results, Word Stream has provided an infographic which explains the benefits of paid search results.
 The infographic provides the results of a study done in 2012 and was conducted on keywords with a more specific desire to purchase (Example: buy winter tires).
 The study showed that 64.6% of clicks were coming from paid search results, compared to the 35.4% that came from organic search results.
 Also, according to a survey that was done, 45.4% of people couldn’t identify the paid search results when the right-hand ad column was not displayed.

 The answer to this question is highly dependent on the type of business you have, your business objectives, your target market, and your marketing needs in general, however, for most businesses a combination of both is the best approach.

-The organic search results will provide your website with the necessary credibility, and will provide you with long-term results that are easier to maintain.
-The paid search results will provide your website with immediate listings and impressions, and provide better click through rates for keywords with a more specific desire to purchase.
+The organic search results will provide your website with necessary credibility and will provide you with long-term results that are easier to maintain.
+The paid search results will provide your website with immediate listings and impressions, and provide better click-through rates for keywords with a more specific desire to purchase.

 Using these two methods together works best for most websites.
 The paid search results will buy you some time to build your organic search results while receiving immediate impressions.
 Once you’ve optimized your website and have better organic search results, you can stop using the ads and continue receiving website traffic.